aws-samples/serverless-patterns/sam-webapp-cognito/README.md

 ## Testing

 Once the application is deployed, you can test it by entering the cloudfront url in a browser.
 Goto /register.html to create a Cognito user and /signin.html to login.
-Refer to https://webapp.serverlessworkshops.io for further information on how the application works
+Refer to https://webapp.serverlessworkshops.io for further information on how the application works.

 ## Cleanup